GATE-Institute-Future-Cities/NASA-UQ-Challenge-2025/Outputs/Monotonicity experiments/README.md

 4. the datasets 'X1' and 'X2' are generated only by changing x1 and x2, respectively.

+5. The values for y1,y2,y3 are in the interval [0, 3.35] while the interval for y4-y6 is R+.

-5. For the notebook results check 'monotonicity.ipynb'.
+6. For the notebook results check 'monotonicity.ipynb'.

 For more detail about the different inputs check the readme in Inputs.